ghazalayobi/data-projects/stock_prices/README.md

 - How did the ETF fare against major indices over the year?
 - Which tickers showed the highest **risk-adjusted** return?
 - What was the **volatility** of each constituent and sector?
-- How did the market respond to the **Fed rate hike** in April 2025?
+- How did the market respond to the **Fed rate Decision** in March 2025 and April 2025?

 ---